pgRouting/pgrouting/doc/trsp/pgr_trsp.rst

 :id2:   node ID
 :id3:   edge ID (``-1`` for the last row)
 :cost:  cost to traverse from ``id2`` using ``id3``

-.. rubric:: History

-* Via Support prototypes new in version 2.1.0

 Additional Examples
 -------------------------------------------------------------------------------